SERG-Delft/testknight/documentation/scrum/week4/retrospective-wk4.md

     - [x] Implement the proper error handling.
     - [x] Implement the checklist generator.
     - [x] Implement the getting the method under test functionality.
-    - [x] Implement the assertions suggestions.
+    - [x] Implement the assertion suggestions.
     - [x] Implement foundations for coverage feature.
     - [x] Design the argument mutation side effect for the assertion suggestion.